 The Alhambra Palace

 The Alhambra Palace is indeed the place of legends.
-It was long the centre of Moorish Spain and its fall in 1492 marked the end of Muslim power in Iberia, along with the rise of a new Catholic power.
+It was long the centre of Moorish Spain and its fall in 1492 marked the end of Muslim power in Iberia.
+It also the beginning of a new Catholic power, which would have dramatic results in the Americas.
 History aficionados will know that this was also the year in which Columbus set sail on a voyage that would change the course of history.
-Christian Spain would ‘discover’ a new world- the Americas.
+Christian Spain would ‘discover’ a new world.

 Alas, poor Potosi…

-The arches are a reminder of the influence of the Moors throughout this region- an influence that can be seen in the architecture of other cities such as Seville and Cordoba.
+The arches are a reminder of the influence of the Moors throughout this region- an influence that travellers will also notice in the architecture of other cities such as Seville and Cordoba.

-The Arabic inscriptions and the use of patterns based on tesellation are a photographer’s dream.
-Also, they serve as a constant reminder of the artistic prowess of Moorish Spain prior to 1492.
+The Arabic inscriptions and the use of tessellated patterns are a photographer’s dream.
+Also, they serve as a constant reminder of the artistic prowess of Muslim Spain prior to 1492.

 The arches and pillars are not only artistic but, along with the patio, they provide shade in the heat of a Spanish summer.
 Although the Nasrid Kings of Granada are long gone, their architecture is often considered some of the best produced in the Muslim world.

-The palace of Carlos V is controverial.
-The Christian King is said to have ordered its construction having fallen in love with the Alhambra Palace on his honeymoon.
-Critics consider it jarring in the midst of some of the palace’s original Islamic style.
+The palace of Carlos V is controversial.
+History recounts that the Christian King ordered its construction having fallen in love with the Alhambra Palace on his honeymoon.
+Critics consider it jarring in the midst of the palace’s original Islamic style.

 The floor of the upper storey of Palacio de Carlos V is made of marble and the ceiling is made of wood.
 Ironically, Carlos V never lived here and his successor transferred his court to Madrid.
 That city would later become the official capital of Spain.

 It is often the bright colours and water features of the Generalife gardens that leave travellers with their most vivid memories.
 In fact, in some ways, the gardens are almost more impressive than the palaces.
 And that says something!